Tapas15/Lamma_recommender/memory-bank/techContext.md

 - Cross-platform compatibility is a priority
 - API testing is essential for stability
 - Demo data generation enhances testing capabilities
+- Caching implementation is critical for performance
+- Vector search optimization is key for response times
+- New API endpoints are enhancing system capabilities